This chapter was slightly amended in July 2022 and the definition of sexting was expanded to include taking and distributing nude or semi-nude images.

 - Emotional - for example, isolating an individual from activities/games and the social acceptance of their peer group.

 Cyberbullying is bullying that takes place using technology.
 Whether on social media sites, through a mobile phone, or gaming sites, the effects can be devastating for the young person involved.
+There are ways to help prevent a child from being cyberbullied and to help them cope and stop the bullying if it does happen.
 It is another form of bullying which can happen at all times of the day, with a potentially bigger audience.
 By its very nature, cyberbullying tends to involve a number of online bystanders and can quickly spiral out of control.
 Children and young people who bully others online do not need to be physically stronger and their methods can often be hidden and subtle.
+The Department for Education have issued guidance for school staff and parents and carers on how to recognise signs of cyberbullying and support children who are being bullied in this way (see Preventing Bullying Guidance (GOV.UK)).

 Bullying is a type of behaviour which needs to be defined by the impact on the child being bullied rather than by the intention of the perpetrator.